KissGe83/converter/README.md

 Decimal, Binary, Hexadecimal Converter
 This application is a simple converter which can convert from/to: DEC, BIN, HEX

-This application aims to complete the homework assigned by Platomics GmbH.The pack is available in docker which can be deployed from: ghcr.io/kissge83/converter:latest
+This solution aims to complete the homework assigned by Platomics GmbH.The pack is available in docker which can be deployed from: ghcr.io/kissge83/converter:latest

 The application is using Flask (micro web framework).